-We stayed at the Hotel Moka, the only game in town.
+We stayed at the Hotel Moka, the only large hotel in town.
 It sits on a hill-top with a beautiful view overlooking the forest and the small village.
 If you’re interested in Cuba ecotourism, look no further than this hotel.
 In keeping with the eco-friendly theme of the location, the hotel has a tree growing in the middle of the lobby and serves only locally grown produce.
 Another accommodation option is a “casa particular.”
 These are homestays with Cuban families.
 You can book these through Airbnb and here is a $40 credit towards your first stay.

 Although you can see Las Terrazas in a day, you may want to spend two depending on what activities appeal to you.
 Your best bets include: